 Cambria Promise: 2nd Year Free

-A private donation of $20,000 to the Cuesta College Foundation is advancing the Cuesta Promise Scholarship to now include a second year fee-free to all recently graduated high school students of Coast Unified School District (CUSD).
+A private donation of $20,000 to the Cuesta College Foundation advanced the Cuesta Promise Scholarship to include a second year fee-free to all recently graduated high school students of Coast Unified School District (CUSD).

-Beginning fall of 2016, the Cambria Promise Scholarship will allow the 21 CUSD 2015-16 Promise Scholarship recipients a fee-free 2016-17 academic year at Cuesta College; all recently graduated CUSD seniors can receive a fee-free first year at Cuesta via the Cuesta Promise and a fee-free second year via the Cambria Promise.
+In fall of 2016, the Cambria Promise Scholarship allowed the 21 CUSD 2015-16 Promise Scholarship recipients a fee-free 2016-17 academic year at Cuesta College; all recently graduated CUSD seniors can receive a fee-free first year at Cuesta via the Cuesta Promise and a fee-free second year via the Cambria Promise.

 "With the success of the Cuesta Promise Scholarship program, we have been working on a way to fund a second year of fee-free education at Cuesta College; the Cambria Promise launches this effort,” said Cuesta College Superintendent/President Dr. Gil Stork.
 "This gift to the graduates of Coast Union High School and Leffingwell High School is phenomenal.
 We are very grateful to the donor for caring so much about the educational needs of our local students."